By Jackie Dives

-When you’re ready for lunch you can check out the variety of eats inside the market, or hit up Wild Rice.
+When you’re ready for lunch you can check out the variety of eats inside the market, or hit up El Santo for a fun time and inspired Mexican cuisine.
 Alternatively, if you’re up for a good work out, slightly off the bike path, and up a bit of a hill, there’s a tiny spot, Wild Thyme, which has delicious Lebanese food.
 The aromas will lure you there.
 We could literally smell the food from two blocks away.

 If you’re not up for the ride up the hill, and are planning on taking the easy way back to Vancouver via the New Westminster SkyTrain station, Spud Shack is the way to go for a variety of burgers and a ton of poutine options, both for omnivores and vegetarians.